 2) In fact, we improve \cite[Theorem B]{ND21} in two directions.
-First, we lift the restriction on the Anderson-Thakur polynomials and tuples $\fs_i$.
-Second and more important, we allow an extra term $a$ which is crucial in the sequel.
-More precisely, in the case of MZV's, while \cite[Theorem B]{ND21} investigates linear relations amongs MZV's of weight $w$, Theorem \ref{theorem: linear independence} studies linear relations amongs MZV's of weight $w$ and suitable powers of the Carlitz period $\widetilde \pi^w$. \end{remark}
+First, we remove the restriction to Anderson-Thakur polynomials and tuples $\fs_i$.
+Second, and more importantly, we allow an additional term $a$, which is crucial in the sequel.
+More precisely, in the case of MZV's, while \cite[Theorem B]{ND21} investigates linear relations between MZV's of weight $w$, Theorem \ref{theorem: linear independence} investigates linear relations between MZV's of weight $w$ and suitable powers $\widetilde \pi^w$ of the Carlitz period. \end{remark}

 \begin{proof} The proof will be divided into two steps.